Hannah Recht

 Covid Vaccination Disparities

-KHN published one of the first national analyses revealing deep racial disparities in the covid vaccine rollout.
+We published one of the first national analyses revealing deep racial disparities in the covid vaccine rollout.
 We later obtained exclusive federal data on vaccinations by race and ethnicity for every state and also analyzed vaccination rates of children.

 - As Vaccine Rollout Expands, Black Americans Still Left Behind